Alexandra Rozenman: Early life and education

 Rozenman was born in Moscow, Russia (then Soviet Union).
 Her early influences included an art school for gifted child artists at the Pushkin Museum - at that time the only venue for Western art shows in Moscow, both ancient and modern.
 Nina N. Kofman, an art educator, ran an art school for very young children at the museum, actively using its collection as a study aide.
 Several of Rozenman's works from that period have been shown at the international shows of children's art (in Russia, Japan, India, and Finland, among others).
 Later on, Rozenman studied with several dissident artists who went on to become famous in the West, including Grisha Bruskin.
 When Rozenman's family emigrated from Russia to the US in 1989, she continued her art education there, participating in the Studio Semester in New York Program at SUNY Empire State College (she graduated in 1995), and proceeding to Boston, where she earned her MFA from the School of Museum of Fine Arts at Tufts University in 1997.

 Career

-Rozenman worked in many places in the US, including the East Coast (Washington, New York City, and Boston), West Coast (Los Angeles), and Mid-West (East Lansing, Michigan, and Saint Paul, Minnesota), striving to capture her life experience, and developing a unique, highly personal way of expressing the American reality of today.
-She straddles the distinctly European world with recognizable Russian and Jewish influences (mostly of Marc Chagall, whose first wife, Bella Chagall, frequently depicted as a flying female figure in his early paintings, is Rozenman's great-aunt) and the uniquely American experience of freedom and thirst for deeper meaning of life interwoven with art.
-Today, Rozenman was a core member of the Fountain Street Gallery, from 2018, until it closed recently in 2024.
+Rozenman worked in several locations in the United States, including Washington, New York City, Boston, Los Angeles, East Lansing, Michigan, and Saint Paul, Minnesota, focusing on her life experience and expressing American reality.
+Her work reflects European, Russian, and Jewish influences; Marc Chagall, whose first wife Bella Chagall is Rozenman's great-aunt, is an influence.
+Rozenman was a member of the Fountain Street Gallery from 2018 until its closure in 2024.